quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part49_20.4_Code_Listi.md

 ---

 #### Reflection Coefficient in `Scatt.py`
-Background context: The reflection coefficient \( R \) is a critical parameter for understanding scattering processes.
+Background context: The reflection coefficient $R$ is a critical parameter for understanding scattering processes.

 :p How does `Scatt.py` compute the reflection coefficient?
 ??x
-In `Scatt.py`, the reflection coefficient \( R \) is computed by first obtaining the inverse of the wave matrix \( F^{-1} \), multiplying it with the potential vector \( V \), and then extracting the relevant value from the result.
+In `Scatt.py`, the reflection coefficient $R $ is computed by first obtaining the inverse of the wave matrix$F^{-1}$, multiplying it with the potential vector $ V$, and then extracting the relevant value from the result.
 This process helps in determining how much of an incoming particle is reflected at a given momentum.

 ```python
 # Pseudocode for computing reflection coefficient in Scatt.py